 We run one tour per night & tour times will vary based on light

 Tour is an hour & a half long

-Dinner is a three course set menu at 8pm
+Dinner is a three-course set menu at 8.30pm

 The schedule is subject to change & weather conditions

 Stargazing 2019/20 Pricing

 It will be pretty chilly up on the mountain at night, so bring plenty of layers.
-We can provide jackets if needed
+We provide luxuriously warm Canada goose down jackets & snow boots.